-Midyear fixed income: Pressure points, catalysts, and credit cycles
+Midyear fixed income outlook: Pressure points, catalysts, and credit cycles

 Fixed income strategist Paul Matlack shares his midyear views on several risks and opportunities that he believes are likely to shape financial markets in the coming months.
 He discusses developments in the U.S. and abroad, shedding light on the types of bonds that he thinks could perform notably well.

 On the global economy: Downside risks outweigh growth prospects

 Our fixed income team generally expects global economic output to remain well below its full potential, as still-robust growth in the Asian region is offset by recessionary conditions in Europe, subdued growth in the United States, and slowing growth in several of the larger emerging market economies.

 In our view, there are more downside risks at present than catalysts for growth.
 In particular, the potential for slower-than-expected growth in both the U.S. and China, and a disruptive worsening of the European situation, could affect output and consumer and business sentiment on a global basis.

 On U.S. economic growth, risks, and opportunities: Continued pressure on spending and consumption